kstojanovski-novatec/spring-boot-amqp-demonstration/documentation/quick-start.md

 3. Execute maven install on the **spring-amqp-demonstration-commons** project.
 4. Start the **spring-amqp-demonstration-producer** project in the IDE or with the maven command.

-**Warning**: If all shedluler methods have the cron value "-" the sprng boot producer project will stop.
+**Warning**: If all scheduler methods have the cron value "-" the Spring Boot producer project will stop.
 You need at least have one shedluler methods with value, i.e. '*/5 * * * * *' in the message property file.
 **Note**: All exchanges and queues will be created on the first start.

 ## Start the consumer project